yanjia1777/tp/docs/DeveloperGuide.md

 **Expected**

-- Program would print a message to notify the user that the item has been added.
+- Program would print a message to notify the user that the Entry has been added.
-- An item would then be added to the list.
+- An Entry would then be added to the list.
 - Optional fields that are missing would be set to the default pre-determined by the programme.

 **[EXPENSE] Example of usage and expected output:**